Heathcote National Park: Geography

 The park consists of 2,679 hectares of woodland, predominantly dry schlerophyll forest on the ridges and low heath in the wetter areas.
 The Hawkesbury sandstone has been carved up by various watercourses like Heathcote Creek, Kingfisher Creek and Myuna Creek, creating deep valleys.
 The Hawkesbury sandstone has created a sandy, infertile soil that is typical of the Sydney region.

 The main walking track is the Bullawarring Track, which stretches from Waterfall to Heathcote.
 It largely follows the valley of Heathcote Creek, the main watercourse in the park, as well as utilizing a maintenance road that leads from Woronora Dam to Heathcote Road.

 It is bounded by Holsworthy and Pleasure Point to the north, Heathcote and Lucas Heights to the east, the Greater Western Sydney region to the west (which include the suburbs of Glenfield, Macquarie Fields and Campbelltown), and Helensburgh to the south in the Illawarra.
+The Lucas Heights Resource Recovery Park occupies land along the northern boundary of the national park.